sumeetbasak/ANE-Google-Analytics/README.md

 The first iteration of the demo project [ANE-Google-Analytics-Demo](https://github.com/alebianco/ANE-Google-Analytics-Demo) is now complete.
 Its purpose is to showcase the basic project setup and the features of the extension.
 As a first iteration, only screens and events tracking are implemented and enabled.
-Over time I'll complete it by adding more tracking options to fully exploid the extension.
+Over time I'll complete it by adding more tracking options to fully exploit the extension.

 ## Building